 Although electrical safety regulations surrounding rental accommodation in England and Wales is less stringent than gas safety regulations, landlords can still experience serious problems should their property be discovered to be unsafe or should a tenant suffer an injury due to their negligence.
 Accordingly, we recommend that landlords:

-- Ensure that their property portfolio’s electricity supply has RCD protection
+- Ensure that their property portfolio’s electricity supply has RCD protection.

-- Only use Part P electricians for all work relating to electrical installations
+- Only use Part P electricians for all work relating to electrical installations.

 - Arrange electrical safety checks on fittings and appliances at least every five years.

-Take out our landlord emergency protection plan to ensure your tenants receive immediate responses when there is an electrical emergency or breakdown!
+Take out our landlord cover plan to ensure your tenants receive immediate responses when there is an electrical emergency or breakdown!
 We respond to all emergencies in under 24 hours, so landlords can keep their tenants happy and their properties safe without any hassle and without breaking the bank.
 Just give us a call on 0345 3192 247 to find out more!

 Want to save money?
 No problem.